-Synthetic and Systems Biology Hub integrates a biodesign core, high-throughput screening core, a implementation core, and characterization and scale up core.
+The Synthetic and Systems Biology Hub integrates a biodesign core, a high-throughput screening core, an implementation core, and a characterization and scale-up core.
 The four core functions were built with state-of-the-art instruments and extensive expertise.
 The instruments include colony picker, BioLector Pro high-throughput fermenter, Imaging system, HPLC, nanoLC-MS/MS, larger fermenters, and others.
 The platforms integrate to achieve biodesign, high-throughput screening, high-throughput fermentation, proteomics, systems biology analysis, and scale-up of biomanufacturing and fermentation capacity.

 Synthetic biology refers to the integration of molecular tools, engineering principles, and mathematical modeling to engineer organisms toward previously unattainable functions.
 Even though synthetic biology is still in its infancy, it has already brought breakthroughs in therapeutics, energy production, environmental remediation, and crop improvement.
 SSBiH uniquely positions us in participating the on-going major advanced manufacturing fundings and synergizing with other research programs in campus to build a holistic and competitive bioproduct, biorefining, bio- and advanced manufacturing program.
 The unit is built upon excellent record on scientific publication, federal funding, and technology commercialization.